Contents

 Authors: Jaakko Järvi, Sean Parent

 Abstract: Selecting items from a collection is one of the most common tasks users perform with graphical user interfaces.
 Practically every application supports this task with a selection feature different from that of any other application.
-Defects are common, especially in manipulating selections of non-adjacent elements, and flexible selection features are often missing when they would clearly be useful.
+Defects are common, especially in manipulating selections of non-adjacent elements, and flexible selection features are often missing when they would be useful.
 As a consequence, user effort is wasted.
 The loss of productivity is experienced in small doses, but all computer users are impacted.
 The undesirable state of support for multi-element selection prevails because the same selection features are redesigned and reimplemented repeatedly.
 This article seeks to establish common abstractions for multi-selection.
 It gives generic but precise meanings to selection operations and makes multi-selection reusable; a JavaScript implementation is described.
 Application vendors benefit because of reduced development effort.
 Users benefit because correct and consistent multi-selection becomes available in more contexts.

-Note: Paper was presented at ECOOP 2016
+Note: This paper was presented at ECOOP 2016

 Date: 2015-10-26